 Forget New Year’s resolutions.
 (How many people keep them anyway?)
 Instead, start getting a fresh perspective on the year to come from today.
-Here’s how to really get a head start on the new year in 6 easy steps:
+After all, good habits are formed (and easier to keep) by repeating the same small actions on a daily basis.
+Here’s how to really get a head start on the new year in 7 easy steps:

 Don’t sweat the small stuff